Jazz Age: Jazz music

 Jazz is a music genre that originated in the Black-American communities of New Orleans, Louisiana, in the late 19th and early 20th centuries, and developed from roots in blues and ragtime.
 New Orleans provided a cultural humus in which jazz could germinate because it was a port city with many cultures and beliefs intertwined.
-In the city, the development of jazz was influenced by Creole music, ragtime, and blues.
+In New Orleans, people of different cultures and races often lived close together which allowed for cultural interaction which facilitated the development of the active musical environment of the city.
+In New Orleans, the development of jazz was influenced by Creole music, ragtime, and blues.

 Jazz is seen by many as "America's classical music".
-The earliest Jazz styles, which emerged in New Orleans, Chicago, and New York in the early 1920s, are sometimes referred to as "dixieland jazz."
+The earliest Jazz styles, which emerged in New Orleans, Chicago, and New York in the early 1920s, are sometimes referred to as "dixieland jazz".
 In the 1920s, jazz became recognized as a major form of musical expression.
 It then emerged in the form of independent traditional and popular musical styles, all linked by the common bonds of Black-American and European-American musical parentage with a performance orientation.
 From African traditions, jazz derived its rhythm, "blues", and traditions of playing or singing in one's own expressive way.
 From European traditions, jazz derived its harmony and instruments.

-Louis Armstrong brought the improvisational solo to the forefront of a piece.
+Louis Armstrong brought the improvisational solo to the forefront of a piece, replacing the original polyphonic ensemble style of New Orleans jazz.
 Jazz is generally characterized by swing and blue notes, call and response vocals, polyrhythms and improvisation.